JDASoftwareGroup/jdatech.github.io/_posts/2023-09-08-exploring-chatgpt-hallucinations-and-confabulation.markdown

 OK assuming this list is correct, none of the actors had green eyes, however, Christopher Lee now has brown eyes.
 ChatGPT seems to be disagreeing with itself first green, then blue, and now brown.

 I would like to dig into the eye color question further to see if we can untangle this mess.

-I would like to dig into the eye color question further to see if we can untangle this mess.
 We’ve established that ChatGPT thinks it knows Lee’s eye color, but is inconsistent in returning it.

 According to the website [Horror Dot Land](https://medium.com/r/?url=https%3A%2F%2Fwww.horror.land%2Fhistory-freaky-vampire-eyes-p1%2F%23%3A~%3Atext%3DDracula%2520%25E2%2580%2593%25201958%2Ceyes%2520look%2520red%2520and%2520angry.).
 “Christopher Lee’s most famous look, using mini sclera contact lenses.
 Dark Brown iris with veined sclera that makes the eyes look red and angry.”
 The site also crops the image, focusing on the eyes to show the brown eyed Dracula.

 If we go to a different website, [WC (WCelebrity.com)](https://medium.com/r/?url=https%3A%2F%2Fwcelebrity.com%2Fchristopher-lee-height-weight-age-biography-husband-more%2F), it tells us that Christopher Lee has brown eyes and a size 11 shoe, if you care.

-Another website describes another actor Luke Evans** **in** **“*Dracula Untold”**** ****(*2014) who was “... cut cheekbones.
+Another website [romance.com.au](https://www.romance.com.au/we-ranked-our-favourite-draculas-of-all-time/) describes another actor Luke Evans** in “Dracula Untold” (2014) who was “... cut cheekbones.
 And unruly hair.
 A five o’clock shadow. **Piercing blue** eyes…”.
-This statement does appear on the same page as a separate description of Christopher Lee however Lee’s eye color is not mentioned.
+This statement does appear on the same page as a separate description of Christopher Lee, however Lee’s eye color is not mentioned.

 So, what color were Christopher Lee’s piercing blue/brown/green eyes?
 Simply looking at pictures online, it is apparent that his eyes are brown.